nicotine-plus/nicotine-plus/data/icons/source/README.md

-# Source files for icons
+# Source Files for Icons

 These are the original SVG source files for Nicotine+ icons, which can be modified in Inkscape.
 Use these to create minified icons to ship with Nicotine+.